fermyon/spin-python-sdk/README.md

 ## Building and Running

 ### Prerequisites
-__Note__: When using the devcontainer for development, the following dependencies are already installed for you...
+__Note__: When using the devcontainer for development, the following dependencies are already installed for you.
+To prevent speed up build times and prevent compatibility issues, a pre-compiled artifact of cpython for wasi is used rather than compiling from source. (https://github.com/brettcannon/cpython-wasi-build/releases/tag/v3.11.4)

 - [WASI SDK](https://github.com/WebAssembly/wasi-sdk) v16 or later, installed in /opt/wasi-sdk
 - [CPython](https://github.com/python/cpython) build prereqs (e.g. Make, Clang, etc.)